Mahmoudthoughts/Smart-Advisor/README.md

 - `TELEMETRY_OTLP_INSECURE=true` when targeting an unsecured collector endpoint
 - `TELEMETRY_SAMPLE_RATIO=1.0` for probabilistic sampling (0.0–1.0)

-When enabled the FastAPI router and SQLAlchemy ORM emit spans through the OTLP gRPC exporter, so traces appear automatically in any standards-compliant collector.
+When enabled the FastAPI router and SQLAlchemy ORM emit spans through the OTLP gRPC exporter, **and** the runtime forwards structured application logs plus CPU/memory metrics (via the System Metrics instrumentation) to the same collector endpoint.
+Make sure your collector exposes OTLP gRPC on `otel-collector:4317` (or override `TELEMETRY_OTLP_ENDPOINT`) so spans, logs, and metrics land in the same pipeline.

+The Angular frontend now boots with OpenTelemetry Web instrumentation as well.
+During local development (`ng serve`) it pushes document-load + fetch/XMLHttpRequest spans to `http://localhost:4318/v1/traces`; production builds (Docker) default to `http://otel-collector:4318/v1/traces`.
+Update the endpoints in `frontend/src/environments/` if your collector lives elsewhere, then rebuild the frontend image.